Stormont at a Crossroads: Only One in Four Believe Power-Sharing Has Improved Their Lives

 What's Next

 Reform proposals from the SDLP and Alliance Party are expected to be debated in the Assembly in the coming weeks.
-The Northern Ireland Secretary faces continued scrutiny at Westminster over the Troubles Bill, while the May elections will provide a fresh indication of where public sentiment lies on the future of devolved government.
+The Northern Ireland Secretary faces continued scrutiny at Westminster over the Troubles Bill, while upcoming elections will provide a fresh indication of where public sentiment lies on the future of devolved government.
+The fundamental question — whether the mandatory coalition model can be made to work effectively, or whether more radical reform is needed — is unlikely to be resolved quickly, but the pressure for change has rarely been greater.